lightwind002/BlockingQueue/README.md

 # BlockingQueue
-A blocking queue implemented with C++ std liberary.
+A blocking queue implemented with C++ std library.